BDC Hamburger Icon

 Use social media marketing to promote your blog content, provide lead-generation forms, and share special offers available only to your social media followers.

-It’s one thing to be present on the internet and active on social media; it’s another to be physically present at big events and showcase your brand or product as something relatable to your prospects.
+It’s one thing to have an active internet and social media presence; it’s another to be physically present at big events and showcase your brand or product as something relatable to your prospects.
 Events are an investment for brands at all marketing and sales funnel stages, from generating awareness with new prospects to creating and retaining loyal customers.

 Events are perfect opportunities to merge online and offline experiences.
-Generate hype for your event with a social media or email campaign to start measuring lead activity.
-Be sure to also include the details on your website.
+Consider generating hype for your event with a social media or email marketing campaign to start measuring lead activity.
+Be sure to include the details on your website as well.

 Other sources of B2B prospects

-Consider some additional ways to find quality B2B lead prospects:
+Consider these additional ways to find quality B2B lead prospects:

-• Use cold calling to reach B2B lead prospects.
-Even in the social media era, old-fashioned cold calling still carries some weight.
-The basics of cold calling are sound: You get to know the prospect’s potential — and a chance for immediate conversion.
-While cold calling can be a challenge, it’s a chance to grab the bull by the horns.
-If you’re out of ideas for sources of prospects, review your script and start with cold calling.
+• Cold calling: Even in the social media era, old-fashioned cold calling still carries some weight.
+The basics of cold calling are sound: You get to know the prospect’s potential and have a chance for an immediate conversion.
+While cold calling can be challenging, it’s a chance to grab the bull by the horns.
+If you’re out of ideas for prospect sources, review your script and start with cold calling.

-• Use peer lunches to find B2B lead prospects.
-Instead of investing your resources into a big event appearance, you could create a series of small-scale lunch meetings with other sales reps.
+• Peer lunches: Instead of pouring your resources into a big event appearance, you could create a series of small-scale lunch meetings with other sales reps.
 The information you share about potential leads you’ve all pursued and products you’ve sold can help you shape your sales targeting approach.
-If you’re lucky, you may even find other companies to partner with to sell complementary products.
-Though this is a less common approach, it just might work — after all, what is sales if not constant innovation?
+If you’re lucky, you may even find partner companies to sell complementary products.

 author image